Bill Davis (artist): Sierra On-Line

-The Spring 1991 edition of Sierra Magazine featured Jones in the Fast Lane illustrated by Bill Davis.
-This game showcased the rotoscoping and storyboarding techniques that Davis introduced.
+The Spring 1991 edition of Sierra Magazine featured Jones in the Fast Lane, illustrated by Bill Davis.

 Bill Davis was appointed vice-president of development and the first creative director of Sierra On-Line in July 1989.
-Davis influenced Sierra's game design and contributed to setting new standards in the gaming industry, especially in the areas of game art and animation.

-By the late 1980s, Sierra On-Line, led by Ken Williams, adopted emerging technologies such as CD-ROMs, sound cards, and VGA displays.
-These technologies allowed Sierra to elevate the theatrical quality of their games, making them more similar to animated or live-action films.
-Davis, recruited from Hollywood, was brought in to adapt the company's creative approach and production techniques to these new capabilities.
+By the late 1980s, Sierra On-Line, led by Ken Williams, had adopted technologies such as CD-ROMs, sound cards, and VGA displays, which let the company's games look and sound more like animated or live-action films.
+Davis was recruited from Hollywood to adapt Sierra's production techniques to these capabilities.